elmahio/documentation/docs/elmah-io-apps-azure-boards.md

 ![Create personal access token](images/apps/azureboards/personal-access-token.png)

-For this example, we have picked 90 days expiration period, but you can decide on a shorter or longer period if you'd like.
+For this example, we have picked a 90-day expiration period, but you can decide on a shorter or longer period if you'd like.
 Remember to enable the *Read & write* scope under **Work Items**.
 Next, click the *Create* button and copy the generated token.

 > Bugs created by elmah.io will have the *CreatedBy* set to the user generating the personal access token.
 If you want to identify bugs created by elmah.io, you should create the token from a new user (like elmahio@yourdomain.com).